-Once all the pieces fall into place, read through this blog for inspirational ideas on how to put everything together.
+Once all the pieces fall into place, read our blog for inspirational ideas on how to put everything together.
 Pages from your favorite magazine or coffee table book are also great places to find creative décor ideas.

 Screen-In Porch Furniture Ideas

 When looking for furniture in particular, the first thing you need to consider is its durability.
 Anything with fabric will be more susceptible to the weathering effects of the sun and wind; so it’s important you get pieces that can stand up to the elements.
 Rattan, wicker and wood are usually your best bet.

 Not all types of furniture will work for a screened in porch, though.
 Leather, for example will fade from sun exposure, as will some types of metals.
 You’ll also want to be mindful of the type of fabric you use.
 Some fabrics deteriorate more easily than others.
 And like leather, some fabrics can fade due to sun exposure.
 Look for fabrics specifically made for outdoor use, as they will be mold and UV resistant.

 Porch Flooring Ideas